Euronews' updated explainer examines the far-reaching effects of the UK's departure from the EU and the events that led to Brexit.

 The two sides can diverge on the likes of employment and environmental standards, but there are safeguards — a "rebalancing mechanism" governed by arbitration — to ensure fair competition.

 The UK is beyond the remit of EU law or the European Court of Justice (ECJ).
 But challenges are possible in each other's courts, and punitive measures may be taken if subsidies distort trade.

-And for service industries — highly important to the UK — further uncertainty beckons, as the deal contains only vague commitments.
-Financial services are not covered at all, to be dealt with by a separate process.
+And for service industries — highly important to the UK — the deal heralded further uncertainty, as it contained only vague commitments.
+Financial services were not covered at all, to be dealt with by a separate process.

 The trade deal brought a five-and-a-half-year transition period on fisheries — one of the main stumbling blocks in the negotiations.
 During that time, EU access to UK waters will be cut by a quarter, and British quotas will be increased.